Alxandr/master-thesis/src/chapter-3/mitm.md

-The thing to remember is that while normally you would have an attacker trying to get access to data or trick you into running code you don't want to, in this case we do want to run our custom code, therefore there should normally be no good reason for our computer to prevent us from so doing.
+The thing to remember is that while normally you would have an attacker trying to get access to data or trick you into running code you don't want to, in this case, we do want to run our custom code, therefore there should normally be no good reason for our computer to prevent us from so doing.
 Except that in this case we are running an exam using Safe Exam Browser, and running our custom code would be cheating.
-But still, these security measures have not been designed to prevent us from modifying or monitoring requests on our own machine, in fact there is software written to enable just this.
+But still, these security measures have not been designed to prevent us from modifying or monitoring requests on our own machine, in fact, there is software written to enable just this.
 It turns out that being able to inspect network requests while developing things that sends network requests is quite useful.
-However, if those network requests are encrypted it would lose it's usability.
-The way to get around this is to create our own server with it's own certificate signed by our own certificate authority, and then use that as a proxy server for whatever secure resource we are attempting to access.
+However, if those network requests are encrypted it would lose its usability.
+The way to get around this is to create our own server with its own certificate signed by our own certificate authority, and then use that as a proxy server for whatever secure resource we are attempting to access.
 All we then have to do is to install the certificate authority certificate (often called a root certificate) on our computer and we are all set.